 In the History Lab, students employ critical thinking and apply their own perspectives, led by a museum facilitator.
 Our new format offers more hands-on opportunities, interdisciplinary practices and concepts, and engaging questions.
-The History Lab facilitated program is available on Thursdays, Fridays, and select Wednesdays.
+The History Lab facilitated program is available on Wednesdays, Thursdays, and Fridays.
 We strongly recommend one chaperone for every five students.

 Learn more about History Lab field trips.